Jill O'Bryan Art

 • "one billion breaths", Phillips Collection, Washington DC

-• Uruboros Dance for "Mapping Resonance", CCA, Santa Fe
+• Uruboros Dance in "Mapping Resonance", CCA, Santa Fe

 • SITE SPECIFIC INSTALLATIONS